NFL expert picks, odds, predictions, props, betting guide for Week 7

 SportsLine's top NFL experts reveal their NFL picks, NFL predictions, NFL betting tips and NFL best bets for Week 7

 International games, bye weeks and plenty of injuries have already impacted NFL odds this season.
 The Week 7 NFL schedule brings the first team to be led by an interim head coach as the Titans fired Brian Callahan and replaced him with Mike McCoy ahead of a matchup with the Patriots, who are led by former Titans coach Mike Vrabel.
 The Pats are 7-point road favorites in the latest Week 7 NFL odds.
-There are plenty of NFL playoff previews on the slate as well such as Lions (-5.5) vs. Buccaneers, Chargers (-1.5) vs. Colts and Eagles (-1.5) vs. Vikings.
+There are plenty of NFL playoff previews on the slate as well such as Chargers (-1.5) vs. Colts, Eagles (-1.5) vs. Vikings and Lions (-5.5) vs. Buccaneers, with Detroit vs. Tampa one of two game on Monday night.

 Those are just a handful of the 15 games you can make Week 7 NFL bets, prop predictions or create an NFL parlay on.
 Having quality NFL betting advice is almost a must with so much information and data to keep track of, especially when injuries to star players cause line movements.
 NFL expert predictions would go a long way in making your football bets winning ones.
 Before locking in any Week 7 NFL picks or NFL prop bets, be sure to check out the Week 7 NFL best bets and predictions from SportsLine's red-hot Vegas experts.